 The DSL has details of children’s social workers and relevant virtual school heads

-We have appointed an appropriately trained teacher (Mariya Mobeen SENDCo) to take the lead on promoting the educational achievement of looked-after and previously looked-after children.

-As part of their role, they will:

-Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to

-Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children

 13. Complaints and concerns about school safeguarding policies

 13.1 Complaints against staff

 Complaints against staff that are likely to require a child protection investigation will be handled in accordance with our procedures for dealing with allegations of abuse made against staff (see appendix 3).